xrg/openerp-client-web/README.txt

     port is the Tiny ERP server port... protocol is the protocol to be used (socket, http or https)

-Now start the eTiny server with `start-tinyerp` command, liks:
+Now start the eTiny server with `start-tinyerp` command, like:

     $ start-tinyerp

 If you see message showing `cherrypy._cperror.NotReady: Port not free.` make sure no other application is running on the specified port (8080 is default).

-You can change port for eTiny! by changing appropriate config value in `default.cfg/dev.cfg`.
+You can change port for `eTiny` by changing `server.socket_port` value in `config/default.cfg`.

 If everything is fine, open your favourite web browser and type http://localhost:8080, and your can see welcome page with login screen.